 The muscular build, powerful jaws, and sharp teeth of dire wolves made them menacing predators.
 They probably hunted in packs like modern wolves, a theory that is supported by the sheer number of dire wolf fossils found at sites like the La Brea Tar Pits in California.
-This pack-hunting, as well as their large size, allowed dire wolves to hunt large animals, such as horses and bison.
+Pack-hunting, as well as their large size, allowed dire wolves to hunt large prey, such as horses and bison.
 In contrast, the smaller gray wolves would have had to stick to smaller prey.
+While this worked for a while, this was eventually their downfall.
 Dire wolves may have also scavenged kills from other predators, like saber-toothed cats, to supplement their diet when prey was scarce.

 There is proof that dire wolves at one point occupied White Sands.
 During the ice age, before the dunes formed, a large lake called Lake Otero attracted animals to its green lush shores.
 This lake attracted large prey that the dire wolf would have hunted.
 Prey such as giant ground sloths, camelids, and bison.
 Fossilized footprints of the dire wolf were found at the shore of this ancient lake.
 Scientists believe that when the megafauna started dying because of climate change, the dire wolf had trouble competing with the gray wolf when it came to catching smaller prey.
 Thus, the species went extinct.
 However, this magnificent animal will continue to live on in our imaginations when we reminisce on the Ice Age.

 Anyonge, William and Chris Roman.
 “New Body Mass Estimates for Canis dirus, the Extinct Pleistocene Dire Wolf.”
 Journal of Vertebrate Paleontology 26, no. 1 (2006): 209-212.